 In any case, as you can now see your Spark History server, you’re now able to review Spark performance metrics of a completed application.
 And just in case you forgot, you were not able to do this before.
 But now you can.
 Slap yourself on the back kid.

-Spark Performance with History Server Conclusion
+Spark Performance with Spark History Server Conclusion

 I hope this Spark tutorial on performance monitoring with History Server was helpful.
 See the screencast below in case you have any questions.
 If you still have questions, let me know in the comments section below.